unic/sledge/deployer/README.md

 It provides common functions like uploading, installing and uninstalling Sledge applications.
 But it also offers some general functions like removing nodes via the _SlingPostServlet_.

+The idea is to build up some standard scripts for AEM/Sling app deployments.

+# Prerequisite

+- Groovy 2.4.x
+- Access to Nexus repository
+- Running AEM/Sling

+**Why Groovy?**

+We use currently Groovy scripts because it offers more flexibility to handle responses, for example JSON responses.

 # Usage examples

 In ```src/main/groovy``` you can see some example on how to use the ```SledgeDeployer``` in a Groovy script.
 It also gives an example